daggaz/json-stream/README.md

 `json-stream` does not read the whole document into memory, it only buffers enough from the stream to produce the next item of data.

-In transient mode (see below) `json-stream` also doesn't store up all of the parsed data is memory.
+Additionally, in transient mode (see below) `json-stream` also doesn't store up all of the parsed data in memory.

 ### Latency